ohmjs/ohm/doc/syntax-reference.md

 ### Defining, Extending, and Overriding Rules

+In the three forms below, the rule body may optionally begin with a `|` character, which will be ignored.

 <code><i>ruleName</i> = <i>expr</i></code>

 Defines a new rule named `ruleName` in the grammar, with the parsing expression `expr` as the rule body.
 Throws an error if a rule with that name already exists in the grammar or one of its supergrammars.